joaoffnogueira/joaoffnogueira/README.md

 :recycle:In career transition.

 Hi there!
-I am João (something like John in English), a former biology teacher making a career transition to technology as a developer.
+I am João (something like John in English), a former biology teacher who made a career transition to technology as a developer.

 My current study and work are focused on Ruby, but I have some experience with Java, Kotlin and Flutter for mobile development.